 Section 8 provides an analysis and summary of the alternative funding sources to finance the identified transportation system projects, programs, pilot projects, policies, and future studies.
-Section 9 includes the recommended changes to development ordinances and local codes to achieve compliance with the Oregon Transportation Planning Rule (OAR 660 Division 12).

-Sections 1 through 9 comprise Volume 1 of the TSP and provide the key elements of the plan.
+Sections 1 through 8 comprise Volume 1 of the TSP and provide the key elements of the plan.
 These are supplemented by Technical Appendices in Volume 2 which contains the technical memoranda documenting the existing conditions analysis, forecast needs, and alternatives analysis.